nauticalab/devenv-engine/deploy/manager/README.md

-# DevEnv Manager Deployment
+# DevENV Manager Deployment

-This directory contains Kubernetes manifests for deploying the DevEnv Manager API server.
+This directory contains Kubernetes manifests for deploying the DevENV Manager API server.

 ## Architecture

-The DevEnv Manager provides an HTTP API for managing developer environment pods with authentication and authorization:
+The DevENV Manager provides an HTTP API for managing developer environment pods with authentication and authorization:

 - **Authentication**: Kubernetes service account tokens (projected tokens with audience binding)
 - **Authorization**: Developer-scoped access (users can only see/manage their own pods)